-Diagnosis: After the physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center has obtained a full medical history and given you a thorough physical examination, he or she may order a diagnostic imaging study such as a CT scan or an MRI to examine the vertebrae.
+Diagnosis: After the physician at at St. Luke’s Medical Center has obtained a full medical history and given you a thorough physical examination, he or she may order a diagnostic imaging study such as a CT scan or an MRI to examine the vertebrae.

 Cause: Neck pain is a common complaint many people experience.
 Often, neck issues are caused from a sprain or strain or sudden impact such as an auto accident.
 For other patients, neck pain is a symptom stemming from a spinal disorder, such as disc degeneration, spinal stenosis, or a ruptured disc.
 Often times, innocuous habits, such as poor posture, especially while sitting at a computer, can contribute to permanent, painful changes in the cervical spine.

-Diagnosis: At The Center for Orthopaedic Innovation at St. Luke’s Medical Center, the physician will review your medical history and perform a physical exam to help diagnose neck pain.
+Diagnosis: At St. Luke’s Medical Center, the physician will review your medical history and perform a physical exam to help diagnose neck pain.
 Testing the flexibility and range of motion in your neck may also provide information critical to the diagnostic process.
 Imaging tests such as x-rays, MRIs, or CT scans may be used to confirm the suspected diagnosis.

 Treatment: Neck pain can frequently be treated non-surgically with alternating ice and heat therapy, physical therapy, rest, strengthening exercises and medication such as anti-inflammatory or pain relieving drugs.
 Our spine surgeons can also recommend ergonomic changes in your environment to reduce stress on the muscles and bones of the spine.
 If the underlying condition becomes progressively worse and threatens to cause long-term damage or neurological issues, the orthopaedic physician may feel surgery is necessary to protect the neck and restore stability.

-Schedule Your Visit With an Orthopaedic Spine Physician in Phoenix, AZ
+Schedule Your Visit With an Orthopaedic Spine Physician or Pain Management Specialist in Phoenix, AZ